-Great inventory management goes far beyond simply knowing how many units you have on hand.
+Knowing how many units you have on hand is just the start.
 For a modern CPG brand, it’s about understanding the story behind every single SKU.
 What is its true cost?
-How profitable is it?
-Which channels does it sell best on?
+How profitable is it, really?
 The most powerful software for inventory management connects your physical stock directly to your financial data, giving you real-time visibility into your margins and cash flow.
 It turns your inventory from a simple asset on a balance sheet into a source of strategic intelligence.
-Here, we’ll cover how to find a system that provides these deeper insights.
+Here’s how to find a system that delivers that financial clarity.

 Choosing the right inventory management software feels like a huge decision, because it is.
 This system will become the backbone of your operations, so it needs to be a perfect fit.
 The goal is to find a tool that simplifies your workflow, not one that adds another layer of complexity.
 As you start comparing options, it’s easy to get distracted by flashy features you might not even need.
 Instead, focus on the core functionalities that will actually help your CPG business run more smoothly and grow more profitably.